Police chief names victims of Raleigh mass shooting; 5 dead, 2 injured

 Police told CBS 17 that the active shooter suspect they were searching for was a 15-year-old.

-During an initial media briefing at approximately 9 p.m., it was confirmed he was contained inside a home.
+During an initial media briefing around 9 p.m., it was confirmed he was contained inside a home.

 The investigation remains active.
 CBS 17 will update this story with the latest developments.